alpacahq/example-scalping/README.md

 [moving average crossover](https://www.investopedia.com/articles/active-trading/052014/how-use-moving-average-buy-stocks.asp))
 as much as `lot` amount of dollar, then immediately sell the position at or above the entry price.
 The assumption is that the market is bouncing upward when this signal occurs in a short period of time.
-The buy signal is expremely simple, but what this strategy achieves is the quick reaction to exit the position as soon as the buy order fills.
+The buy signal is extremely simple, but what this strategy achieves is the quick reaction to exit the position as soon as the buy order fills.
 There are reasonable probabilities that you can sell the positions at the better prices than or the same price as your entry within the small window.
 We send limit order at the last trade or position entry price whichever the higher to avoid unnecessary slippage.